alihassanijr/CS541-ComputerGraphics/projG/README.md

 void transformation_kernel(
     // These are your kernel inputs.
     const double * vertex_positions, // Pointer to --all-- vertices.
-    const double * mvp,              // Pointer to the transformation matrix
+    const double * transformation,   // Pointer to the transformation matrix
                                      // (4x4 matrix; array of size 16)
     // This is what your kernel will compute, therefore not a const. double * out_vertex_positions,   // Pointer to --all-- transformed vertices.